EternityForest/awesome-standards/README.md

 ### Sandpaper

 "1/4 sheet" seems to be a pretty universal common size, although there are an insane number of special purposes ones.
+It measures 4.5 x 3.5 inches.

+Another size that may even be more common than that is 9 x 3.6, which also seems to be somewhat close to a quarter of a full sheet, just cut a  different way.

+90mm x 30mm, sold as 3.5 x 1.2 inch or similar, seems to be a standard for micro detail sanding.

 ### No. 11 Blades